ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-get-attribute-value-from-list.md

 # How to get attribute value from list?

-An often mistake is to try to get a value of an attribute from a list.
+A typical mistake is to try to get a value of an attribute from a list.

 For example, if we want to get the user who changed the document state: